cvisionai/Tator-Native/doc/build_installer.md

 When running cmake, the option BUILD_INSTALLER must be enabled.

-After FishAnnotator has been built and installed, the installer can be built by typing the following from a command prompt:
+After Tator has been built and installed, the installer can be built by typing the following from a command prompt:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}